 Use of Computer, Internal Network, Electronic Mail, and Internet

-The WAWM School District uses technology resources to support and enhance established curricular goals and academic success as outlined by the Department of Instructional Services.
+Our District uses technology resources to support and enhance established curricular goals and academic success as outlined by the Department of Instructional Services.

 -

-“Technology resources” are defined as laptop and desktop computers, cell phones, smart phones, telephones, tablets, servers, e-readers, storage media, handheld devices, printers, scanners, software, facsimile machines, and any other District-owned or contracted-for electronic communication equipment.
+“Technology resources” are defined as laptop and desktop computers, cell phones, smartphones, telephones, tablets, servers, e-readers, storage media, handheld devices, printers, scanners, software, facsimile machines, and any other District-owned or contracted-for electronic communication equipment.

 -